StefanUoft/stefan-chen-capstone/README.md

 Provide visuals of your app's screens.
 You can use pictures of hand-drawn sketches, or wireframing tools like Figma.

 ### Data

-Users Table

-Field	Type	Description
-id	Integer	Unique user ID
-email	String	User's email address password	String	Hashed password created_at	DateTime	When the account was created

 Jobs Table

 Field	Type	Description
-id	Integer	Unique job application ID user_id	Integer	Foreign key linking to the User company_name	String	Name of the company job_title	String	Job title status	Enum	Status of the job (e.g., To Be Applied, Applied, etc.) deadline	Date	Deadline for applying (if applicable) notes	Text	Any additional information for this job created_at	DateTime	When the job was added
+id	Integer	Unique job application ID companyName	String	Name of the company jobTitle	String	Job title status	Enum	Status of the job (e.g., To Be Applied, Applied, etc.) deadline	Date	Deadline for applying (if applicable) notes	Text	Any additional information for this job created_at	DateTime	When the job was added

-Tables/Collections:

-Users: Contains user account information.
-Jobs: Tracks job applications for each user.

-Relationships:
-Each User can have multiple Jobs (one-to-many relationship).
-Each Job belongs to exactly one User.
+Data is stored in a JSON file (jobs.json) on the backend, eliminating the need for a database or authentication.

 ### Endpoints